 Ideally practice first thing in the morning to have the best possible start to your day.

-If you feel inclined, practice more than once a day, for example before lunch and/or bedtime.
+If you feel inclined, practise more than once a day, for example before lunch and/or bedtime.
 This will help you to retain that calm and confidence from the meditation throughout the day, and to sleep well.

 As time goes by and you become more and more comfortable with the technique, by all means increase the practice time, perhaps a minute at a time, to 5 or 10 minutes.